 6.2 We will endeavour to honour the advance seating request shown on your ticket, however we cannot guarantee that you will be able to sit in any particular seat.
 We reserve the right to change your seat at any time, even after you have boarded the train.
 You must not occupy any seat other than the one shown on your ticket, except where you have been requested to do so by, or received permission to do so from, a member of our staff.

 7. Ticket Exchanges

 Tickets may only be changed if the particular fare type allows it.
 Any change of ticket to a different date (or other change to any of the details of a ticket) must be made in accordance with the conditions applicable to that particular fare type, and may be subject to exchange and service fees where applicable and the payment of the difference in the fare.
+Any exchange of Standard or Standard Premier tickets must be made before your scheduled departure time.
+After this time, no exchange will be possible.
 If the new fare is less expensive than the original fare purchased, the difference in price will not be reimbursed.

 USE OF TICKETS

 8.1 Stop-overs en route, other than those necessary for transfers, are not permitted.
 If you break your journey, you will not be entitled to continue it later.